vpandey-om/Fertility_screen/README.md

 # Fertility_screen

-This repository contains the analysis of bar-seq data aimed at studying fertility phenotypes in a strain of Plasmodium berghei, a rodent malaria parasite.
+This repository contains the analysis of BARseq data aimed at studying fertility phenotypes in a strain of Plasmodium berghei, a rodent malaria parasite.

 ## Overview
 We used barcoded PlasmoGEM vectors to mutagenize P. berghei strains that produce exclusively fertile male or female gametocytes.
 Our comprehensive screening covered over 1200 targetable genes, allowing us to probe sex-specific phenotypes.
 The outcome of our study revealed the identification of numerous genes with specific functions in sexual reproduction.